drangara/MFIX-Exa/docs/source_docs/inputs/InputsLoadBalancing.rst

 |                      |        (3D CPU-only)                                                  |          | 1024000,8,8 |
 +----------------------+-----------------------------------------------------------------------+----------+-------------+

-The following inputs must be preceded by "particles"
+The following inputs must be preceded by "particles."

 +----------------------+-----------------------------------------------------------------------+-------------+--------------+
 |                      | Description                                                           |   Type      | Default      |